 There are also good reasons to believe that people on the Left have considerably more power and influence than people on the Right in most of the major social institutions that control the flow of information most of us have access to.
 For example, social media companies, K-12 and higher education, journalism, popular culture, much of the entrenched federal bureaucracy, etc.

-Consider the ways in which these institutions treat a group like the Proud Boys or Patriot Prayer in comparison to Antifa or Black Lives Matter.
-I am convinced that social media companies and educational institutions generally tolerate and even endorse violent, leftwing groups but treat peaceful rightwing groups as if their speech was literal violence.
-This has cost them a great deal of credibility with me, as someone who has some reservations about but far more subjective affinity toward the former in comparison to the latter groups.
+Consider the obscene double standards these institutions apply to Right-wing groups like the Proud Boys or Patriot Prayer in comparison to Left-wing groups like Antifa or Black Lives Matter.
+I am convinced that social media companies and educational institutions generally tolerate and even endorse violent, leftwing groups but quickly censor and ban militant Right-wingers.
+They often treat peaceful rightwing groups as if their speech was literal violence.
+This has cost them a great deal of credibility with me, as someone who has some significant reservations about but far more subjective affinity toward the former in comparison to the latter groups.

 I believe that a heavy handed crackdown against wrongthink and tough talk from the Right prior to a highly consequential presidential election was a terrible decision.
 It is likely to intensify in many of our most influential channels of communication.
 For example, Google, Facebook, Twitter, the NBA, NFL, Amazon, Netflix, and many other major influencers have engaged in a pattern of uncritically endorsing radical Leftwing positions and romanticizing and exaggerating the reasonableness and plausibility of historically marginalized perspectives while simultaneously suppressing dissent from these perspectives - In other words, paternalist leaders are treating us like children who are too fragile to hear the truth.